Course overview Course overview

-I really like the course and the way you taught.
-I'm excited with those VEX coding and would like to learn more.
+I really liked the course and the way it was taught.
+I'm excited about VEX coding and would like to learn more.
 Looking forward to your more advanced course coming soon.
-Thanks for you great work!
+Thanks for your great work!

-I like how you've structured this course and how you are teaching.
-Having knowledge doesn't always mean you have the skill to pass it on to someone, but you definitely have it, that's why I find this course so awesome.
+I like how instructor structured and taught this course.
+Having knowledge doesn't always mean you have the skill to pass it on to someone, but this instructor definitely has it, and that's why I find this course so awesome.

-I want to spend two words on your workshop: for a beginner like me, this course was a real game changer, I struggled a lot, every week, but I know for sure that mastering these materials that you gave us will be the foundations of my future works! (and that's really motivating!)
+For a beginner like me, this course was a real game changer.
+I struggled a lot, every week, but I know for sure that mastering these materials will be the foundations of my future works, and that's really motivating!

 Companies that hire our students

 Receive personal individual feedback on all submitted assignments from the industries best artist.

 Enjoy over 365 days of full course access.
 This includes all lectures, feedback, and Live Q&A recordings.